Out of caution, the Ozark Caverns visitor center and cave are temporarily closed.

 Four species of salamanders, four species of bats, and 16 species of invertebrates live in Ozark Caverns.
 Four of the invertebrate species live exclusively in caves, never venturing out of the protected environment.
 Ozark Caverns is home to many small, secretive cave animals, such as the blind grotto salamander, which sometimes can be seen on cave tours.

 There is also much to see on the surface.
 Coakley Hollow Trail, which is a one-mile, self-guiding interpretive trail, begins and ends at the caverns parking lot.
 This trail crosses a variety of habitats including a glade, fen and an Ozark spring branch.
 It is also a good place to see spring wildflowers.
 Trail booklets are available at the visitor center.
 There are ample picnic sites on the grounds.

 This interpretive tours lasts 30 to 45 minutes and is about a quarter-mile round trip.
 Designed for children ages five and above, this tour will give children a chance to learn and explore the cave on a basic level.
 All children must be accompanied by parents.
-Offered June 1 through Aug.
-15 only.
+Tours are temporarily suspended now through April 30.